Mik3asg/-Flask_App_Jenkins_CI_EKS/README.md

-    - Check status of dependencies by running the following commands:
+    - SSH into your Jenkins EC2 instance and check status of packages by running the following commands:
         - ```java -version```
         - ```sudo systemctl status jenkins```
         - ```sudo systemctl status docker ```